-To obtain approximately complete perception in wear behaviour for polymers under thermal effect it should be specify the glass transition temperature (T_g) in order to compare the wear behaviour before and after this temperature.
-Differential scanning calorimetry (DSC) test has been done to specify the Tg for polymer composites used in this research, the results appeared that the Tg for polyamide 66 and their composites approximately (50°C) and this value has a great agreement with [7, 12].
-Based on this result the investigation of thermal effect on wear behaviour was done from room temperature up to 130 °C in order to get as possible the general influence of temperature on wear behaviour for polyamide 66 and their composites.
+In order to obtain an approximately complete perception in wear behavior for polymers under thermal effect, the glass transition temperature (T_g) should be specified and the wear behavior before and after this temperature should be compared.
+Differential scanning calorimetry (DSC) test has been done to specify the T_g for polymer composites used in this research.
+The results indicate that the T_g for polyamide 66 and their composites approximately (50°C) and this value has a great agreement with [7, 12].
+Based on this result, then the investigation of thermal effect on wear behavior was done from room temperature up to 130°C in order to obtain the general influence of temperature on wear behavior for polyamide 66 and their composites.

-Figure (5) appeared the specific wear rate behaviour of polyamide 66 and their composites before and after T_g .
-It can be seen that the increasing in temperature from room temperature up to 50°C leads to uniform increasing in specific wear rate as well as the polyamide 66 composites have better wear resistance than neat polyamide 66 under the same test conditions.
+Figure 5 shows the specific wear rate behavior of polyamide 66 and their composites before and after T_g .
+The increase in temperature from room temperature up to 50°C leads to uniform increasing in specific wear rate.
+Moreover, the polyamide 66 composites have better wear resistance than neat polyamide 66 under the same test conditions.